raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

   ![Camera without cable](images/camera-no-cable.png)

-1. Insert the wider end of the Raspberry Pi Zero camera cable into the camera, with the exposed metal parts facing towards the front of the camera.
+1. Insert the wider end of the Raspberry Pi Zero camera cable into the camera, with the exposed metal connectors facing towards the front of the camera.
 Push down the clip to secure the cable in place.

   ![Camera attached to Pi Zero cable](images/camera-attached.png)

-1. Pull up the camera clip on the Raspberry Pi Zero and insert the narrower end of the camera cable with the exposed metal parts facing the underside of the Pi Zero.
+1. Pull up the camera clip on the Raspberry Pi Zero and insert the narrower end of the camera cable, with the exposed metal connectors facing the underside of the Pi Zero.
 Push down the clip to secure the cable.

   ![Pull up the clip](images/pull-up-clip.png)